Curated OER

 Building Straw Towers

-Students apply their knowledge of technology to help them build.
-In this science and technology lesson plan, students build straw towers and investigate the strength and form of the structure.
+Learners apply their knowledge of technology to help them build.
+In this science and technology lesson, students build straw towers and investigate the strength and form of the structure.
 They analyze the best design the make the...

 Curated OER